-3. Repeat the previous steps for each of the remaining virtual machines in the master pod.

-4. Verify that hardware virtualization is exposed to the All-in-One and Compute1 VMs by using the Edit Settings tool.
+- 3. Repeat the previous steps for each of the remaining virtual machines in the master pod. - 4.
+Verify that hardware virtualization is exposed to the sa-esxi-01 and sa-esxi02 virtual machines by using the Edit Settings tool.

-The hardware virtualization configuration setting can only be modified using the vSphere Web Client and not the traditional thick client (C#).
+Please Note The hardware virtualization configuration setting can only be modified using the vSphere Web Client and not the traditional thick client (C#).